grobenmarketing/r7-creative-branding/Website Copy/03-how-it-works-page.md

 ---

 **Step 1: Planning Calls**
-Twice per month, we spend 15 minutes together planning your next 6-8 content pieces.
+Twice per month, we spend 30 minutes together planning your next 6-10 content pieces.
 You know exactly what to capture and when.

 **Step 2: You Capture**
-Film 10 minutes per week using your phone.
+Record/photograph 10-20 minutes per week using your phone.
 Real work.
 Real moments.
 Real you.
 Upload through our simple form.
 That's your part.

 **Step 3: We Create**
 Professional editing, captions, strategy, platform optimization, scheduling.
 We turn authentic moments into polished content.